metno/emep-ctm/Subrun.rst

 The file must have a ‘lon’ and a ‘lat’ variable, showing longitude and latitudes of each grid point. ‘lon’ and ‘lat’ must be 1D variables if the projection is ‘lon lat’, 2D otherwise.

 The file and sources can be characterized by a set of variables.
 In genereal these variable can be set by and in order of increasing priority:
   1. Default value
   2. Global attribute read in the netcdf file
   3. Variable attribute read in the netcdf file
   4. Value set for Emis_sourceFiles(i)%XXX in config_emep.nml
   5. Value set for Emis_sourceFiles(i)%source(s)%XXX in config_emep.nml

+Exception to the priority rule are:
+  * maskID cannot be set by attributes in the netcdf file
+  * the file and source factor are on top of each other, not replaced
+  * boolean parameters (like apply_femis), are used as "and" (i.e. if any is false, the result is false)

-List of file attributes (default in parenthesis): filename (‘NOTSET’) Name of the file (with path) projection (‘lon lat’) Only two categories ‘lon lat’ or any other (for example ‘Lambert ‘or ‘Stereographic’ would give the same result). grid_resolution (an approximate value is computed from the lon and lat, if no value is given) It does not need to be exact (cannot be exact on a sphere anyway!).
+List of file attributes (default in parenthesis):
+  - filename (‘NOTSET’) Name of the file (with path)
+  - projection (‘lon lat’) Only three categories ‘lon lat’, 'native' or any other (for example ‘Lambert ‘or ‘Stereographic’ would give the same result). 'native' means that emissions are given in the same grid as the model grid and the data is not interpolated (use it if you can).
+  - grid_resolution (an approximate value is computed from the lon and lat, if no value is given) It does not need to be exact (cannot be exact on a sphere anyway!).
 This grid_resolution steers the interpolation algorithm; A large value will force the code to subdivide each emission gridcell in large number of pieces, that are assigned to the model grid.
-Larger values means smoother interpolation, but more cpu time. periodicity (‘time’) How often the values are updated.
+Larger values means smoother interpolation, but more cpu time.
+  - periodicity (‘time’) How often the values are updated.
 Can be ‘yearly’, ‘Monthly’, ‘hourly’ or ‘time’. ‘hourly’ or ‘time’ means that the time as defined in the netcdf is used to define when to fetch a new record.
 The timestamp must correspond to the end of the time period of validity.
 For ‘yearly’ monthly timefactors are applied, if a sector is defined.
 For ‘monthly’ and ‘yearly’, an hourly timefactor is applied if a sector is defined.
+For ‘hourly’ or ‘time’, no additional timefactors are applied.
+  - factor (1.0) multiplicative factor for all sources in the file
+  - apply_femis (true) whether to apply the femis reductions to the sources of this file.
+  - include_in_local_fractions (true) whether to take sources from this file into account for the local fraction calculations
+  - units ('NOTSET') will be used as default for sources units if set.
+  - country_ISO ('NOTSET') will be used as default for sources units if set.
+  - sector (-1) will be used as default for sources sector if set.
+  - species ('NOTSET') will be used as default for sources species if set.
-For ‘hourly’ or ‘time’, no additional timefactors are applied. factor (1.0) multiplicative factor for all sources in the file apply_femis (true) whether to apply the femis reductions to the sources of this file. mask_ID ('NOTSET') the name of the mask, if you want to apply one. mask_ID_reverse ('NOTSET') the name of the mask, if you want to apply one in the complementary region.
+  - mask_ID ('NOTSET') the name of the mask, if you want to apply one.
+  - mask_ID_reverse ('NOTSET') the name of the mask, if you want to apply one in the complementary region.
-(sector_type SNAP or GNFR, not yet implemented)

 List of source attributes:
-Varname (‘NOTSET’) The name as used in the netcdf file Species (‘NOTSET’) Either one of the emission group species, as defined in CM_EmisFile.inc (generally sox, nox, pm25, pmco, nh3, co, voc)
+  - varname (‘NOTSET’) The name as used in the netcdf file
+  - species (‘NOTSET’) Either one of the emission group species, as defined in CM_EmisFile.inc (generally sox, nox, pm25, pmco, nh3, co, voc)
-Factor (1.0) multiplicative factor.
+  - factor (1.0) multiplicative factor.
 Can be used to change units to model definitions.
-Units (‘mg/m2/h’) Units after the factor multiplication.
-Comes on top of the file multiplicative factors and possibly other factors. country_ISO (‘N/A’) the country code, as defined in Country_mod.f90 (for example ‘FR’ for France).
+  - units (‘mg/m2/h’) Units *after* the factor multiplication.
+Comes on top of the file multiplicative factors and possibly other factors.
+  - country_ISO (‘N/A’) the country code, as defined in Country_mod.f90 (for example ‘FR’ for France).
 ‘N/A’ is a valid code, but it does not correspond to any country.
+  - apply_femis (true) whether to apply the femis reductions to this source.
-Include_in_local_fractions (true) whether to take this source into account for the local fraction calculations mask_ID ('NOTSET') the name of the mask, if you want to apply one. mask_ID_reverse ('NOTSET') the name of the mask, if you want to apply one in the complementary region.
+  - include_in_local_fractions (true) whether to take this source into account for the local fraction calculations
+  - mask_ID ('NOTSET') the name of the mask, if you want to apply one.
+  - mask_ID_reverse ('NOTSET') the name of the mask, if you want to apply one in the complementary region.

 The idea is that only variables that clearly are required in a specific context need to be set; if the value can be inferred from other information, the code should do it.
 Depending of the type of source, not all variables are used.

 Note about species: These can be interpreted in one of three categories
-1) emitted species (nox,sox,pm25 ...) with sector (1...11) (“sector species”)
+  1. emitted species (nox,sox,pm25 ...) with sector (1...11) (“sector species”)
-2) individual species (SO2, NO, NO2, ...) with sector.
+  2. individual species (SO2, NO, NO2, ...) with sector.
 The species MUST be one of the splitted species.
 These will be treated as one of the “sector species”  from 1).
 Careful with units, it follows the same rules as “sector species”; molecular weight for SO4 for example is considered “as SO2”.
-3) individual species (SO2, APINENE, O3 ...) without sector (<=0, or not specified)
+  3. individual species (SO2, APINENE, O3 ...) without sector (<=0, or not specified)
    In this case the emissions are summed up in setup_rcemis (not in EmisSet)

 Masks